Alfie Dorrington

-Alfie Terry Charlie Dorrington (born 20 April 2005) is an English professional footballer who plays as a centre-back for Aberdeen, on loan from Tottenham Hotspur.
+Alfie Terry Charlie Dorrington (born 20 April 2005) is an English professional footballer who plays as a centre-back for Premier League club Tottenham Hotspur.

 Club career

 A youth product of Cockfosters, Dorrington moved to the youth academy of Tottenham Hotspur at the age of 13.
 On 31 March 2021, he signed a scholarship contract with Tottenham for three years.
 He was promoted to their U19s, then U21s where he became captain.
 On 13 June 2023, he signed his first professional contract with Tottenham until 2026.
 In October 2023, he started training with the senior Tottenham squad.

 Dorrington made his first team debut for Tottenham on 15 December 2024, coming on as substitute in the Premier League match away to Southampton.

 On 13 January 2025, Dorrington signed on loan for Scottish Premiership side Aberdeen for the remainder of the 2024–25 season.
 He also signed a new contract with Tottenham until 2029.
 On 24 May 2025, he won the Scottish Cup with Aberdeen beating Celtic on penalties.

 On 19 July 2025, Aberdeen announced that Dorrington was re-joining the club on loan for the 2025–26 season.
+In January 2026, Tottenham recalled Dorrington from his loan.

+On 2 February 2026, Dorrington joined League Two side Salford City on a season long loan.